Shifty558/JW-ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-- Load Balencer provide a higher level of security by defending against distributed denial-of-service (DDoS) attacks by shifting attack traffic from the cloud network to the cloud provider
+- The Load Balencer provide a higher level of security by defending against distributed denial-of-service (DDoS) attacks by shifting attack traffic from the cloud network to the cloud provider
 - The Jump Box creates a secure and monitored pathway for administrators to manage devices within a network.

 _What aspect of security do load balancers protect?_